jdg0801/CGPA-Calculator/README.md

 # CGPA-Calculator
-Beginner project in c++ to calculate CGPA of a student
+Beginner project in C++ to calculate CGPA of a student